Direct Support Professional – (Part-Time)

 - Safeguards client privacy and confidentiality, making sure protected health information is secured.

-- Maintains good working relationships with all staff to help JFCS operate as a positive, coordinated unit.
+- Maintains good working relationships with all staff to help the whole JFCS Agency operate as a positive, coordinated unit.

 - Meets agency standards for performance by delivering all work to a high-quality standard.